Stephen Mack Jr.: Life at Pecatonic 1835–1850

-In 1845 Mack tried to interest the Beloit College directors in building a seminary in his settlement.
-He even was willing to donate 20 acres (81,000 m²) of his own land for the site.
+In 1845, Mack tried to interest the Beloit College directors in building a seminary in his settlement.
+He was even willing to donate 20 acres (81,000 m2) of his own land for the site.
 Probably Mack's motive was to provide a facility for the education of his own daughters.

-But the directors decided to put the seminary in Rockford, and this became the basis for Rockford College.
-Despite this setback, Mack saw to it that a classroom was set up in the second story of a house.
+However, the directors decided to establish the seminary in Rockford, and this decision became the basis for Rockford College.
+Despite this setback, Mack ensured that a classroom was set up on the second story of a house.
 He insisted that the settlement's girls be allowed to attend as well as the boys, and the classroom was even open to the Winnebago children.
-In spite of the care he took to see that his own children were educated, it is recorded by Edson Carr that one of his daughters was too wild and often walked out on classes, and it is said that Mack eventually gave up on educating her.
+Despite the care he took to ensure that his own children were educated, it is recorded by Edson Carr that one of his daughters was too wild and often walked out of classes, and it is said that Mack eventually gave up on educating her.

 Despite his bad relations with the Talcotts, Mack seemed to realize that the area's future was with Talcott's settlement.
-In 1846 by an act of the legislature, the town was officially named Rockton, a name suggested by one of the Talcott's, and in 1849 Mack was made a Justice of the Peace and the first township treasurer of the school funds.
-On September 14, 1840 Mack was married to Hononegah by a Justice of the Peace.
-Since he was not legally married to her, he was concerned that his children might not inherit his estate, so he secured a legal marriage to that ends.
+In 1846, by an act of the legislature, the town was officially named Rockton, a name suggested by one of the Talcotts.
+In 1849, Mack was appointed a Justice of the Peace and the first township treasurer of the school funds.
+On September 14, 1840, Mack was married to Hononegah by a Justice of the Peace.
+Since he was not legally married to her, he was concerned that his children might not inherit his estate, so he secured a legal marriage to that end.

 At an unknown date, Mack had formed a business partnership with his cousin Merrill Elmaren Mack.
-He was incompetent, and when he died March 25, 1844, he left Stephen Mack with substantial debt and much useless merchandise.
-Mack abandoned trading and merchandise altogether and bought a dairy farm west of Rockton which was managed by the Stocker family (his second daughter Mary married Charles Stocker).
-As time passed and interest in his settlement dwindled, Mack bought up all the remaining available lots, and at the time of his death, all of the land which comprises the present Macktown Forest Preserve was owned by him.
+He was incompetent, and when he died on March 25, 1844, he left Stephen Mack with substantial debt and a large amount of useless merchandise.
+Mack abandoned trading and merchandise altogether and bought a dairy farm west of Rockton, which was managed by the Stocker family (his second daughter, Mary, married Charles Stocker).
+As time passed and interest in his settlement dwindled, Mack purchased all the remaining available lots.
+At the time of his death, all the land that comprises the present Macktown Forest Preserve was owned by him.

-Hononegah died of fever September 8, 1847 leaving Mack with the responsibility of raising their eight surviving children.
-On February 4, 1848 Mack married Isabella Daniels of Harrison in order to provide a caregiver for his children.
+Hononegah died of fever on September 8, 1847, leaving Mack with the responsibility of raising their eight surviving children.
+On February 4, 1848, Mack married Isabella Daniels of Harrison to provide a caregiver for his children.